4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

 **Query the Slave Cluster**

-To retrieve information about all slave clusters, the `showrepcluster` command is employed.
+To retrieve information about all slave clusters, use the `showrepcluster` command.
 The output provides results in a similar format:

 ![img](images/showrepcluster.png)